haddocking/cyclic-peptides/README.md

-#Cyclic-peptide-docking-benchmark
+# Cyclic-peptide-docking-benchmark

 This is the docking benchmark described in the manuscript:
 'A Cyclisation and Docking Protocol for Cyclic Peptide Modeling using HADDOCK2.4' To be published.

-Content:
+## Content
-Dataset directory composed of sub-directories corresponding to each peptide and complex of the cyclic peptide benchmark.
+Here you can find the Dataset directory composed of sub-directories corresponding to each peptide and complex of the cyclic peptide benchmark.
 This directory also contains the required scripts for the analysis.

-	a.
-Each complex sub-directory contains:
+### Each complex sub-directory contains:

 		HADDOCK-ready files:
 		∙ 'XXX_r_b.pdb': Bound receptor PDB with renumbered atoms and renamed chain ID